immutable/unity-immutable-sdk/README.md

 ## Contributing

-If you would like to contribute, please read the following:
+Generally, to contribute, fork this repo, create a branch in the forked repo, make the changes with a reasonable description and create a PR against this repository.
+See an example contribution [here](https://github.com/immutable/unity-immutable-sdk/pull/182).

-- We use the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#specification) when writing our commit messages.
+In addition, we use the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#specification) when writing our commit messages.
 Why use Conventional Commits?
 Read [here](https://www.conventionalcommits.org/en/v1.0.0/#why-use-conventional-commits).

 ## Getting Help